 Compliance is a shared responsibility.
-Be sure to read Responsibilities of the customer to ensure that your cluster is compliant with PCI DSS.
+Be sure to read Responsibilities of the customer to support you in maintaining your own PCI DSS compliance within your cluster.

 Responsibilities of the customer

-- The CockroachDB Dedicated cluster must be created as a private cluster.
+- The cluster must be created as a CockroachDB Dedicated advanced private cluster.
 A private cluster's nodes have no public IP addresses, and its egress traffic moves over private subnets and through a highly-available NAT gateway that is unique to the cluster.
 An existing cluster cannot be migrated to be a private cluster.

 - Cloud Organization SSO allows members of your CockroachDB Cloud organization to authenticate to CockroachDB Cloud using an identity from an identity provider (IdP).
 This integration can be done using SAML or OIDC.

 Cockroach Labs cannot provide specific advice about ensuring end-to-end compliance of your overall system with PCI DSS or how to implement a specific requirement across all operating environments.
-The following points describe some steps that organizations might take to ensure compliance, and is not exhaustive.
+The following are additional guidelines for a cluster to be used in a PCI DSS compliant manner:

-- Safeguard cardholder data by a combination of encryption, hashing, masking, and truncation.
+- Before you insert cardholder data into the cluster, protect it by a combination of encryption, hashing, masking, and truncation.
 For an example implementation, refer to Integrate CockroachDB Dedicated with Satori.

-- Take steps to protect networks that transmit cardholder data from malicious access over the public internet.
-For details on configuring network access, refer to Network Authorization.
+- Protect networks that transmit cardholder data from malicious access over the public internet, and regularly test for compliance.
+For more information about protecting the cluster’s networks, refer to Network Authorization.